How to Use Excel VBA Border Weight Property (8 Methods)

 Code Breakdown

-If you don’t select the correct column before running the code then this will not show any output.
+Remember to select the correct column before running the code to see the desired output.

 Changing Border Weight Based on Cell Value as Date

-Suppose you have a dataset having some dates, now you want to mark certain dates.
-In that case, you may see this example.
-Here, I will explain how you can highlight a date using Borders.Weight property.
+Suppose you have a dataset with some dates, and you want to highlight specific dates.
+In that case, consider using this method.
+Here, I’ll explain how to highlight a date using the Borders.Weight property.

 Condition When the Cell Values are Date